Red Light Therapy

 Dermatologists use RLT as a complementary therapy to treat skin conditions.
 Professional athletes use RLT to promote healing and recovery.

-Different light therapy colors (like red, blue, green, etc.) are used to target various skin concerns, with red light promoting collagen production and healing, blue light addressing acne and bacteria, and green light reducing inflammation and hyperpigmentation.
+Different light therapy colors (such as red, blue, and green) are used to target various skin concerns.
+Red light promotes collagen production and healing, blue light addresses acne and bacteria, and green light reduces inflammation and hyperpigmentation.

 Red Light: Benefits: Stimulates collagen production, which helps reduce wrinkles, improve skin elasticity, and promote healing.